-The new National Cervical Screening Program commenced on 1 December 2017 and now recommends that all women aged between 25 and 74 years have a cervical screening test every five years instead of a Pap test every two years.
+On 1 July 2022 new changes came into effect regarding self-collection for cervical screening.
+Self-collection is now available as an option to all people with a cervix.
+The National Cervical Screening Program recommends that all women aged between 25 - 74 have a cervical screening test every five years instead of a Pap test every two years.
 The Cervical Screening Test is more accurate than the Pap test and looks for the types of human papillomavirus (HPV) which can cause cells to change and, in some cases, cause cervical cancer.

-General Practices can register as a cervical screening provider to let women in your area know that you provide Cervical Screening Tests by including your details in the Cervical Screening Test provider directory.
-If you need to update your provider details please forward the changes to email@example.com.
+General practices can register as a cervical screening provider to let women in your area know that you provide Cervical Screening Tests by including your details in the Cervical Screening Test provider directory.

 The National Cancer Screening Register